AdnanHodzic/android-sdk-installer/README.md

 android-sdk-installer
 =====================

-Linux utility which automatically installs and configures Android SDK, Eclipse ADT Plugin, adds hardware support for devices and enables full MTP support.
+Linux utility which aims to automatically install and configures Android SDK, Eclipse ADT Plugin, adds hardware support for devices and enables full MTP support.